deepdad/SharedWorldModels/README.md

 Please see the README in here:
 git clone https://github.com/stepjam/PyRep

-PyRep currently officially supports version **4.1** (we use 4.2's ReachTarget without problems) of CoppeliaSim.
-This requires an
+PyRep currently officially supports version **4.1** (we use 4.2's ReachTarget without problems, but other tasks raise errors from CSim, there is a workaround in the PyRep changes folder but that only works for 4_1) of CoppeliaSim.
+This requires an OpenGL >3:
-OpenGL >3:
 ```bash
 glxinfo | grep "OpenGL version"